David LeMire MW is a wine business professional with experience in retail, distribution, and brand management.

 Patrick holds a degree in Geology from the University of Texas as well as the WSET Diploma.
 When he is not working, teaching or studying wine, Patrick enjoys spending time with his wife and two children, swimming, cooking and playing the occasional game of chess.

-Adam Lapierre has over 15 years experience in the wine business, working in various management capacities.
-He has held various national roles at the supplier tier and has also worked as an independent consultant.
-Currently, Adam is Director of Wine Purchasing for Lidl, a major international grocery retailer.
-Adam became a Master of Wine in 2013, he is currently one of thirty-eight Masters of Wine residing in the US.
+Prior to his current role, Adam has held various national positions, both as a supplier and a retail buyer.
+Adam became a Master of Wine in 2013, today he is currently one of 41 Masters of Wine residing in the US.

 Geoff Labitzke is the Director of Sales and Marketing for Kistler Vineyards.
 Kistler Vineyards is an artisan winery dedicated to producing world class Chardonnay and Pinot Noir using old world Burgundian techniques.
 Kistler has consistently produced some of the best California examples of these varieties for over 30 years.